Agahi-K/structure-determinant/README.md

 ## Repository contents

-`app.R` contains the complete R/Shiny source code of STRUCTURE DETERMINANT v1.0.
+The repository contains the complete R/Shiny source code of STRUCTURE DETERMINANT v1.0:

+* `app.R` — complete source code of the web-based application.

 ## Reproducibility

-The complete source code used to implement the STRUCTURE DETERMINANT application is openly available in this repository.
-The online application provides direct access to the implemented analytical workflow without requiring local installation.
+The complete R/Shiny source code used to implement STRUCTURE DETERMINANT v1.0 is openly available in this repository.
+The code provides the analytical workflow implemented in the online application, including extraction of STRUCTURE output information, calculation of ΔK, visualization of population structure, and Q-matrix-based admixture assessment.

+The online application provides direct access to the implemented workflow without requiring local installation.

 ## Citation